Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 - 13 Tips For A Good Edge

 - 15 Knife Sharpening Procedures and Preferences Are Personal Sometimes

 Carbon is naturally softer metal than stainless so it takes an edge easier and can thus be used with almost any sharpening stone with ease.
 A lot of those that are knife enthusiasts or use knives often will choose carbon over stainless so they can easily keep that razor sharp edge.

 Of course carbon requires oiling and proper storage to avoid rust and pitting over time.
 Some blades are partially coated carbon to prevent rust while allowing for a pure carbon edge for supreme sharpness when it counts!
 Some of the better knives we have for butchering pigs are carbon steel.

 2. Stainless Steel

 Diamond impregnated stones are best for hard stainless steel.
 Some of the modern stainless steels have been created using processes that make the metal more hard and brittle.
 A diamond impregnated stone will make sharpening a lot easier.

 This is not to say that you cannot use an Arkansas whetstone or any other non diamond impregnated sharpening stone, it will just take longer to sharpen, especially if you have chosen one of the hardest grades of stainless steel out there.

 This genuine Arkansa Fine whetstone is a good choice for keeping and edge on your knife when out in the field or when you have to use your knife for an extended period of time.
-At under $10 with a leather pouch, you might want to pick up a few of these.
+With a leather pouch, you might want to pick up a few of these.